ThomasColliers/glexp-tweening/README.md

 OpenGL Experiment - Tweening
 ============================

-Objectives: tweening, better camera control
+Objectives: working with a Tweening library.